-During consideration of subsection (c)(7) at its April, 2004 drafting committee meeting, members of the Committee expressed support for subsection (c)(7), noting that bribery and other forms of judicial misconduct can be a real issue with regard to certain foreign country judgments.
-On the other hand, Committee members also noted that the language of (c)(7) does not explicitly address the broader issue of procedural unfairness in the specific proceedings leading to the foreign country judgment, and the Committee asked the Reporter to draft other language that would do so.
+During consideration of subsection (c)(7) at its April 2004 drafting committee meeting, members of the Committee expressed support for subsection (c)(7), noting that bribery and other forms of judicial misconduct can be a real issue with regard to certain foreign country judgments.
+On the other hand, Committee members also noted that the language of (c)(7) does not explicitly address the broader issue of procedural unfairness in the specific proceedings leading to the foreign country judgment.
 Subsection (c)(8) is designed to address the issue of procedural unfairness in specific proceedings.
-Subsections (c)(7) and (c)(8) could be combined in one provision, as the Act does in subsection (b)(1) with regard to the concepts of impartiality and fairness in the context of the judicial system as a whole.
-For purposes of this Draft, however, the provisions have been placed in separate sections to underline the fact they address different concerns.
-Both provisions also are bracketed in order to highlight the need for further